Food Service Permits

 Mobile Food Vending

-- Complete the Application for Mobile Food Establishment Plan Review
+- Complete the Application for a Mobile Unit Permit

-- Complete the Application for Mobile Food Establishment Permit
+- Complete the Application for a Mobile Food Plan Review

 - If cooking is proposed on board the unit, provide detail information on ventilation.
 All hoods need to vent to the outside.